anfama15/FPGA-Based-Virus-Detection-System/README.md

 Data files that contains large strings of binary sequence; is downloaded, in the flash memory.

-Please set up the rom according your data and you can easily change detection sequence in the code.
+Please set up the rom according to your data and also you can easily change detection sequence in the code.